chandrachunduru/Echo360-Downloader---Chrome-Extension/README.md

-# Echo360 Downloader Chrome Extension for Canvas
+# Echo360 Downloader Chrome Extension for Canvas - UMASS AMHERST

 A Chrome extension to grab MP4s and audio from Echo360 lectures - Canvas LMS Only- and downloads them straight to your device.
+This has only been tested on UMass Amherst Canvas page.

 I took this class in college that I really liked but didn't go to enough lecture for it, so after the semester was over I figured I would watch all the lectures on my own time.